 Check your Academic Status

-SSB Banner can give you your entire academic history by semester as well as your DARS (Degree Audit Report System) report which plugs your courses into your requirements.
+Self-Service Banner (SSB) can give you your entire academic history by semester as well as your DARS (Degree Audit Report System) report which plugs your courses into your requirements.
 As long as your last semester and overall GPA are 2.0 or higher, you are in good academic standing.
 For graduation, you must also have a minimum of 2.0 in your major.

 Add a non-SMC Major or Minor & Change of Major within SMC